Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - Annotations: custom tools format now supports multiple option per object.
     Improved - Replaced folder selection dialogs with more usable ones.
     Improved - Updated IDS module to uEye 4.92.3.
+    Improved - Updated Basler module to Pylon 6.0.
+    Fixed - Files with negative start time could not be read.
     Fixed - Support of login/password in IP camera module was broken.
     Fixed - Update to the format converter for KVA 1.5 format (Kinovea 0.8.15).
     Fixed - A missing DLL was causing a crash when using the camera calibration.